Aqueduct of Segovia: Subsequent

 The first reconstruction of the aqueduct took place during the reign of King Ferdinand and Queen Isabella, known as Los Reyes Católicos or the Catholic Monarchs.
 Don Pedro Mesa, the prior of the nearby Jerónimos del Parral monastery, led the project.
 A total of 36 arches were rebuilt, with great care taken not to change any of the original work or style.
-Later, in the 16th century, the central niches and above-mentioned statues were placed on the structure.
+Later, in the 16th century, the central niches and aforementioned statues were placed on the structure.
 On 4 December, the day of Saint Barbara, who is the patron saint of artillery, the cadets of the local military academy drape the image of the Virgen de la Fuencisla in a flag.

 The aqueduct is the city's most important architectural landmark.
 It had been kept functioning throughout the centuries and preserved in excellent condition.
-It provided water to Segovia until the mid-19th century.
+It provided water to Segovia until 1973.
 Because of differential decay of stone blocks, water leakage from the upper viaduct, and pollution that caused the granite ashlar masonry to deteriorate and crack, the site was listed in the 2006 World Monuments Watch by the World Monuments Fund (WMF).
-Contrary to popular belief, vibrations caused by traffic that used to pass under the arches did not affect the aqueduct, due to its great mass.
-WMF Spain brought together the Ministry of Culture, the regional government of Castilla y León, and other local institutions to collaborate in implementing the project, and provided assistance through the global financial services company American Express.
+WMF Spain brought together the Ministry of Culture, the regional government of Castilla y León, and other local institutions to collaborate in implementing the project.